UE and VR Development Technical Notes

 Notice: Enables or Disables stereo rendering for Head Mounted Display (HMD) devices.

-Since the default orientation of the VR headset along the X-axis is related to the room’s setup, if we start off misaligned with the intended orientation during setup, entering the game will cause it to deviate from what we want the player to see.
-Therefore, adjustments are needed.
+As the default orientation of the VR headset along the X-axis is related to the room’s setup, when we initially deviate from the orientation during positioning, entering the game will lead to a dislocation from what we set for the player to see, necessitating correction.

 You can use the following function: